Fabricators-of-Create/Porting-Lib/CONTRIBUTING.md

     - The mixin config JSON file should have all mixins in alphabetical order, with accessor mixins being listed before regular mixins.

-5. **Testing:**
-    - You should run the mod in dev from the `base` module.
-This will load all modules.

-6. **Adding Modules:**
+5. **Adding Modules:**
     - Modules can be added when a new feature doesn't fit in an existing one.
     - Start by creating the directory.
+It should match the module's name.
     - Add a build.gradle file, using another module as a template.
+    - Include the module in the root `settings.gradle` file, in alphabetical order with the others.
     - The `moduleDependencies` method may be used to make a module depend on another one.
     - All code should be in the `io.github.fabricators_of_create` package.
 Exceptions are made when a significant portion of the code is copied from elsewhere.
 See `networking` and `tags` modules.
-    - Add metadata: `fabric.mod.json` and a mixins JSON if needed.
-Copy the icon over from another module.
+    - A `fabric.mod.json` file is the only needed metadata.
+An icon will be added at build time.
+      - The mod JSON will be filled with additional values on build as well.
+The only required fields are `id`, `name`, `description`, `version`, and `schemaVersion`.
+Add anything else as needed.
+        - `id` should be `porting_lib_` plus the module name.
+        - `version` should be `${version}`, it'll be filled in at build.
+        - `schemaVersion` should be `1`.
+It's only there to make the IDE be quiet.
+    - When in doubt, reference another module.